 The Southern California Clinical and Translational Science Institute (SC CTSI) is a $56.8M budget academic-community enterprise with a base NIH grant through March 2015 to support, promote and accelerate scientific discoveries and their application in real-life settings to improve human and community health and improve health care.
 SC CTSI is developing new ways to advance cutting-edge medical research into technology and methods in many disease areas and conditions to improve the health of the community and improve delivery of health care.

-Established in 2010 among the now 60-member NIH-funded Clinical and Translational Science Awards (CTSA) consortium, the SC CTSI is one of the largest institutes at USC, with scientist leaders at its helm, spanning 8 USC and CHLA schools including Medicine, Pharmacy, Dentistry, Social Work, Law, Cinema, in partnership with Kaiser Permanente Southern California, the Los Angeles County departments of Health Services and Mental Health, the Community Clinic Association of Los Angeles County, and more than 30 community health organizations in greater Los Angeles to address the specific needs of the urban and diverse patient populations.
+Established in 2010 among the now 60-member NIH-funded Clinical and Translational Science Awards (CTSA) consortium, the SC CTSI is one of the largest institutes at USC, with scientist leaders at its helm, spanning 8 USC and Children’s Hospital Los Angeles (CHLA) schools including Medicine, Pharmacy, Dentistry, Social Work, Law, Cinema, in partnership the Los Angeles County departments of Health Services and Mental Health, the Community Clinic Association of Los Angeles County, and more than 30 community health organizations in greater Los Angeles to address the specific needs of the urban and diverse patient populations.